 - Excessive wrapping, tape, or string

 - Oily stains, discolouration or crystallization on wrapping

 ACCESSIBLE FORMS.
-Have copies of the Bomb Threat Procedure Form printed and easily accessible to all individuals that may interact with the public or handle any form of communications (social media platforms, phone, mail, etc.)
+Have copies of the Bomb Threat Procedure Form (PDF, 144 KB) printed and easily accessible to all individuals that may interact with the public or handle any form of communication (social media platforms, phone, mail, etc.)